 Requirements vary from position to position depending on the kind of help requested by each host.

-For positions in other countries, it’s common to request a certain level in the native language or another one, so that you can successfully accomplish the required tasks, and of course communicate easily with your host.
+Based on their facilities and organization, some positions can or cannot accept couples traveling together, for example.
+For positions in other countries, it’s common to request a certain level in the native language or another one, so that you can successfully accomplish the required tasks, and of course, communicate easily with your host.

 -

-Do Worldpackers experiences generate any certificates?
+Do Worldpackers' experiences generate any certificates?

 As a collaborative platform, all we do is facilitate the connections between travelers and hosts.
-Some hosts offer certain certificates for helping and participating in their projects, so we recommend confirming this information with your host.
+Some hosts offer certain certificates for helping and participating in their projects, so we recommend confirming this information directly with your host.

 You can check if a host offers any certificates in the “What this host offers” section of every position.